Roibeard-Ruadhan/Hangman/README.md

 ### Hangman
 This is the famous children's game of Hangman, that I often enjoyed playing in my early school days.
-A player's objective is to identify a hidden word of which only the number of letters is originally revealed using an underscore symbol.
+A player's objective is to identify the hidden word of which only the number of letters is originally revealed using underscore symbols.
 In each round, the player guesses a letter of the alphabet.
-If the letter is present in the word, it will take up it's position on the otherwise empty underscore symbols.
-If the letter is not present in the word, then one of the hangman's body parts appears to shore more of the hangman image.
+If the letter is present in the word, it will take up it's correct position, beside the otherwise empty underscore symbols yet to be guessed.
+If the letter is not present in the word, then one of the hangman's body parts appears to display one more piece of the hangman image.

 The game ends in a win if the word is entirely revealed by correct guesses, and ends in loss if the hangman's body is completely revealed instead.
-To assist the player, a visible record of all guessed letters is maintained.Also the user does not lose any guesses if a number or non valid character is entered.
+To assist the player, a visible record of all guessed letters is maintained.
+Also the user does not lose any guesses if a number or non valid character is entered.

 This Hangman game is completed in the command line & deployed using Heroku.
 Selecting from a list of 100 random words, ranging in difficulty.

 ![Hangman](images/responsive.png)